The fragile nature of road transportation networks: Introduction

 \section{Introduction}

-As reported by both the \cite{us_department_of_transportation_national_2019} and the \cite{federal_statistical_office_of_switzerland_mobilitat_2020}, motorized road traffic before the pandemic has experienced an approximate $50\%$ growth over the past few decades, and multiple evidence has confirmed the recovery of motorized traffic from such disruptive event \citep{buchel_covid-19_2022, marra_impact_2022}.
-Researchers have also found that the continuous growth in traffic volume has consequently contributed to a rise in disruptive events, such as severe congestion and more frequent accidents \citep{dickerson_road_2000}.
-Although demand management \citep{yildirimoglu_demand_2020}, public transportation \citep{ouyang_continuum_2014}, and road pricing \citep{genser_dynamic_2022} mark the evolution of modern transportation management, it is expected that this upward trend will continue in the coming decades, even with the political and behavioral shifts being taken into account, such as bicycle-friendly design and working-from-home \citep{zhang_long-term_2021}. \cite{matthias_modelling_2020} shows that although Germany is widely regarded as an active player in carbon neutrality, motorized traffic is still projected to increase following a more politically regulated sustainable development.
+As reported by both the \cite{us_department_of_transportation_national_2019} and the \cite{federal_statistical_office_of_switzerland_mobilitat_2020}, motorized road traffic before the pandemic has experienced an approximate $50\%$ growth over the past few decades, and multiple studies have confirmed the recovery of motorized traffic from this public health emergency \citep{buchel_covid-19_2022, marra_impact_2022}.
+Researchers have also found that the continuous growth in traffic volume has consequently contributed to a rise in disruptions, such as severe congestion and more frequent accidents \citep{albalate_relationship_2021}.
+Although demand management \citep{yildirimoglu_demand_2020}, public transportation \citep{ouyang_continuum_2014}, and road pricing \citep{genser_dynamic_2022} mark the evolution of modern transportation management, it is expected that this upward trend will continue in the coming decades, even under the political and behavioral shifts \citep{matthias_modelling_2020}, such as promoting bicycle-friendly design \citep{ni_bicycle_2024} and working from home \citep{zhang_long-term_2021}.
 Another emerging transformation that shall not be disregarded is the deployment of Autonomous Vehicles (AVs) and autonomous mobility-on-demand, which may account for more than $10\%$ growth of induced demand \citep{nahmias-biran_who_2021}.
-Therefore, future road networks are highly expected to experience a further increase in traffic demand.
+Therefore, future road networks are expected to experience a further increase in traffic demand.